Low frequency: Meteorological information broadcasts

 A regular service transmitting RTTY marine meteorological information in SYNOP code on LF is the German Meteorological Service (Deutscher Wetterdienst or DWD).
 The DWD operates station DDH47 on 147.3 kHz using standard ITA-2 alphabet with a transmission speed of 50 baud and FSK modulation with 85 Hz shift.

 Radio navigation signals

 In parts of the world where there is no longwave broadcasting service, Non-directional beacons used for aeronavigation operate on 190–300 kHz (and beyond into the MW band).
 In Europe, Asia and Africa, the NDB allocation starts on 283.5 kHz.

 The LORAN-C radio navigation system operated on 100 kHz.

 In the past, the Decca Navigator System operated between 70 kHz and 129 kHz.
 The last Decca chains were closed down in 2000.

 Differential GPS telemetry transmitters operate between 283.5 and 325 kHz.

-The commercial "Datatrak" radio navigation system operates on a number of frequencies, varying by country, between 120 and 148 kHz.
+The commercial "Datatrak" radio navigation system operates on a number of frequencies, varying by country, between 120–148 kHz.

 Other applications

 Some radio frequency identification (RFID) tags utilize LF.
-These tags are commonly known as LFIDs or LowFIDs (Low Frequency Identification).
-The LF RFID tags are near field devices.
+These tags are commonly known as LFIDs or LowFIDs (low frequency identification).
+The LF RFID tags are near-field devices, interacting with the inductive near field, rather than with radiated waves (radio waves) that are the only part of the electromagnetic field that persists into the far field.
+As such, they are technically not radio devices nor radio antennas, even though they do operate at radio frequencies, and are called "antennas" in the RFID trade, but not in radio engineering.
+It is more proper, and technically more informative to think of them as secondary coils of very loosely coupled transformers.

 Antennas

+Since the ground waves used in this band require vertical polarization, vertical antennas are used for transmission.
+Mast radiators are most common, either insulated from the ground and fed at the bottom, or occasionally fed through guy-wires.
+T-antennas and inverted L-antennas are used when antenna height is an issue.